Day-Train/StringComparison/README.md

+# StringComparison
-This is a simple java application to interactively determine the similarlity between two strings.
+This is a simple command line Java application to determine the similarlity between two strings.

+## Compilation
 In order to compile this application invoke the following command:

 	$javac StringCompare/*.java

+## Execution
 The compiled java program can be run by invoking the following command:

 	$java StringCompare.Main